calcit-lang/calcit/README.md

 Read more in [Respo Calcit Workflow](https://github.com/calcit-lang/respo-calcit-workflow) to learn to create an MVC webpage with [Respo](http://respo-mvc.org/).

+### MCP (Model Context Protocol) Support

+Calcit provides MCP server functionality for integration with AI assistants and development tools.
+The MCP server offers tools for:

+- **Code Management**: Read, write, and modify Calcit namespaces and definitions
+- **Project Operations**: Manage modules, dependencies, and configurations
+- **Calcit Runner**: Start/stop background runner processes with incremental updates
+- **Documentation**: Query API docs, reference materials, and dependency documentation

+#### Incremental File Processing

+When using the Calcit Runner through MCP:

+1. **Start Runner**: Use `start_calcit_runner` to launch the background process.
+This automatically:
+   - Creates a `.calcit-tmp/` directory
+   - Copies the current `compact.cirru` as a temporary baseline

+2. **Generate Incremental Updates**: After making changes to your code, use `generate_calcit_incremental` to:
+   - Compare current `compact.cirru` with the temporary baseline
+   - Generate a `.compact-inc.cirru` file with only the changes
+   - Apply incremental updates to the running process

+3. **Check Results**: After generating the incremental file, always check the runner logs using `grab_calcit_runner_logs` to verify that updates were applied successfully.

+This workflow enables efficient hot-reloading during development without restarting the entire application.

 ### Modules

 `deps.cirru` declares dependencies that need to download, which correspond to repositories on GitHub.
 Specify a branch or a tag: